Family and Children’s Services of Renfrew County Accessibility for Ontarians with Disabilities (AODA) Policy:

 The following perks are not allowed under any circumstances:

 - Club memberships for personal recreation or socializing purposes, including, but not limited to, fitness clubs, golf clubs or social clubs

 - Season tickets to cultural or sporting events

 - Clothing allowances not related to health and safety or special job requirements

 - Professional advisory services for personal matters, such as tax or estate planning

 This policy will be reviewed on a periodic basis to ensure that there is appropriate governance and that everyone who has authority for approvals understands the organization’s policy regarding perks.

-Summary information about perks will be made publicly available annually.
+Summary information about perks will be made publicly available on an annual basis.